 You must not use the services and/or network systems or any part thereof for fraudulent activities, or to breach another organisation's security (cross-network hacking).
 This is an illegal act and prosecution under criminal law may result.

-Please note that this policy will be reviewed and may be changed from time to time.
+Please note that this policy is regularly reviewed and may be changed from time to time.
 The revised policy will be posted to this page (so that you are always aware of the information we collect, how we use it and under what circumstances we disclose it).
-Decision-making

 Any decision made by us in relation to the services provided to you shall be final.